-- 1. There is a capacity limitation for the required components for the Psychology major.
-The maximum capacity of the required major courses is 500.
-Students in the Psychology Bachelor's programme with a Personality and Relationships minor are always accommodated (even if the maximum capacity is exceeded).
-Any remaining spots are filled by minor students in the order of application. - 2.
+- 1. Only students of Psychology who have been admitted through the selection procedure may take part in the required components of the major Psychology. - 2.
 In the case of elective courses for the major and the optional course profile, all students are accommodated except in the case of force majeure.
 In the event of force majeure, Psychology students are accommodated.
 Students are given the remaining spots in the order of application. - 3.
-Students who have been removed from the course more than once because they failed to make a sufficient effort or for another reason, lose their right to priority the next time they register. - 4.
-Bachelor's students cannot attend Master's courses and Master's students cannot attend Bachelor's courses.
+Students who have been removed from the course more than once because they failed to make a sufficient effort or for another reason, lose their right to priority the next time they register.